Call For Concern

-It enables patients, families and carers to call for urgent help and advice if they are concerned that a patient’s deteriorating condition is not being adequately recognised by the ward teams.
+Call for Concern supports patients, families and carers to request an urgent review if they are worried that a patient’s condition is getting worse and is not being adequately recognised by the ward teams.
+This service is also known as Martha’s Rule.

 The service is available at Lincoln County Hospital and Pilgrim Hospital Boston.

-You can contact the team by calling the following numbers:
+You can contact Call for Concern by calling the following numbers:

 Lincoln County Hospital: 07393 009049